olofmogren/palmreject/README.md

 Turns off touchscreen input when stylus is near screen.

-Stylus status is checked every 100 ms.
+Stylus status is checked every 100 ms, a timeout is by default set to 2 seconds for re-enabling the touchscreen after stylus input.

 You need to check the ids for your devices.
 Run "xinput list" on your system and edit the